Dianeod/docs/docs/ml/toolkit/utils.md

 -   `x` is a vector of predicted values
 -   `y` is a vector of true values

-returns the mean squared error between predicted values and the true values.
+returns the mean squared error between predicted and true values.

 ```q
 q).ml.mse[asc 100?1f;asc 100?1f]